Gravity standing on McAfee Knob

 Trip Miles 728.1 miles

 Many people say McAfee Knob is the most photographed spot on the Appalachian Trail.
-I don’t know how you would prove that, but still, it’s a popular stop not just for thru-hikers.
-It’s easily reachable by day-hikers, and everyone who walks here wants their photo taken from the rock overhang.
+I don’t know how you would prove that.
+Still, it’s a popular stop and not just for thru-hikers.
+It’s an easily reachable spot for day-hikers, and everyone who comes here wants their photo taken from the rock overhang.

 Stick and I were no exception.